swdunlop/zugzug-go/README.md

 # Zug Zug Go!

 Zug Zug is a package that organizes tasks written in Go so they can be run serially or in parallel.
-It is heavily influences by [Mage](https://magefile.org/), but foregoes code generation in favor of being easier to embed and extend.
+It is heavily influenced by [Mage](https://magefile.org/), but foregoes code generation in favor of being easier to embed and extend.
 (There would be no Zug without the lessons learned from using Mage over the years!)

 ## Differences from Mage